Neorace22/flipkart-home-page/README.md

 # flipkart home page
- Initial project to create flipkart home page using css and html
+ Initial project to clone the flipkart home page using html and css